900 Calories a Day - 100calsnacks

 Physical activity is essential for overall health, but intense workouts on such a restrictive diet may not be ideal.
 Instead, focus on:

 • Low-Intensity Exercises: Walking, yoga, beginner friendly fitness challenges, or stretching can keep you active without overexerting yourself.
+Find motivation with various workout challenges designed for different fitness levels, and learn about proper nutrition timing with pre-workout snacks and pre-workout meals that won't break your calorie budget.

 • Listen to Your Body: If you feel dizzy or weak, it’s a sign to scale back.